mworles/data_projects/README.md

-Code, workbooks, and write-ups from various data science projects.
+Code, workbooks, and reports from various data science projects.

-### Data Stories
+### Stand-alone Workbooks
 [Customer segmentation](notebooks/customer_clustering.ipynb)
 Identify segments of similar customers using data from a marketing campaign for discounted wines.